gardener/gardener/docs/proposals/10-shoot-additional-container-runtimes.md

     4. Docker pull images in OSC should be changed to the Docker ctr equivalent command.

 2. Validate workers additional runtime configurations:
+   1. Disallow additional runtimes with shoots < 1.14.
-   1. kata-container validation: Machine type support nested virtualization.
+   2. kata-container validation: Machine type support nested virtualization.
 3. Add support for each additional container runtime in the cluster.
     1. In order to install each additional available runtime in the cluster we should:
         1. Install the runtime binaries in each Worker's pool nodes that specified the runtime support.